open-telemetry/community/assets.md

    will not run on that new pull request without closing and re-opening it manually (this limitation is in place to prevent accidental recursive workflow runs).

-   The OpenTelemetry GitHub organization has a GitHub Action Secret named `OPENTELEMETRYBOT_TOKEN`, which is a [Personal Access Token][] for with `public_repo` scope for the OpenTelemetry Bot that you can use to bypass this limitation.
+   The OpenTelemetry GitHub organization has a GitHub Action secret named `OPENTELEMETRYBOT_TOKEN`, which is a [Personal Access Token][] for with `public_repo` scope for the OpenTelemetry Bot that you can use to bypass this limitation.